Reviews You Can Rely On

 Our Verdict

 For those who want reliable cooking performance and a streamlined user experience, the Ninja Air Fryer is one of the best.
-It reliably procured a delightful crispness to the food I cooked and has one of the easiest interfaces of all the models I tested.
+It reliably procured a delightful crispness to the food we cooked and has one of the easiest interfaces of all the models tested.
 It also maintains nearly perfect temperature accuracy, meaning you can count on it to provide the same results over and over again.
-My only gripe is that the crisping plate does have some grooves and holes, which can make cleaning slightly more difficult than it needs to be — though most fryers will come with a similar basket.
+Our only gripe is that the crisping plate has some grooves and holes, which can make cleaning slightly more difficult than it needs to be — though most fryers will come with a similar basket.
 All told, this machine makes air frying about as quick, convenient, and tasty as it can get.
-To see how it stacks up versus the competition, check out our review of air fryers.

 REASONS TO BUY